drubach/HookedOnBooks/docs/README.md

 * Returning Visitor Goals:
     * Be able to login easily so my specific information can be seen.
     * Search, save, and create book reviews to share with others.
-    * Easily search by genre, subject, author, title or ratings of books.
+    * Easily search by author, title or descriptions of books.
     * Read others opinions of books so as to choose new books to read for myself.

 * Frequent User Goals:
-    * Edit current reviews/profile information
+    * Edit my current reviews/profile information
     * Delete my reviews.
     * Delete my profile.